Sections

 Diaphaneity is usually transparent, occasionally translucent to opaque.

-Crystal System is orthorhombic; P21nb.
+Crystal System is orthorhombic; nb

 Crystal Habits include equant, blocky, tabular and wedge-shaped